Who we are

 “Widow Fog” is a real brain chemistry condition that keeps me from thinking clearly.
 It robs me of my ability to function, and causes me to feel hopeless, helpless, and unable to make decisions.
 Amid this indecision, I choose to seek wisdom from appropriate family and/or mentors to guide me.
 Each successful decision builds my self-confidence to believe I can manage successfully on my own.

-Living as a widow can cause fear and anxiety that I’ve never experienced before.
+Living as a widow can cause fears and anxieties that I’ve never experienced before.
 In the face of many unknowns, I choose to walk in an opposite spirit of confidence, knowing that God has promised to care for widows and give special attention to their needs.